 An update of the network driver is only necessary in rare cases.
 The process corresponds to the previously described upload of the Pocket software.
 Select the item "LAN Driver" and open the corresponding file.
 The driver's extension is always ".BIN".
-In order for the driver to be uploaded into the Pocket, this process must first be enabled in the WiFi dialog (see there).
+In order for the driver to be uploaded into the Pocket, this process must first be enabled in the WiFi dialog with the item "Driver Update" and its corresponding set value "On" (see there).
 As long as the activation is set to "On" or the update is running, the WiFi dialog must not be closed or anything be adjusted on the Pocket!
 Now click on "Start".